Skip to content

 In India, the Lancet Child and Adolescent Health 2020 review of SIDS epidemiology in South Asia noted that the AIIMS New Delhi protocol distinguishes a "possible SIDS" from "unascertained" manner on the basis of the presence or absence of scene risk factors (prone sleeping, shared bed, overheating), and does not record a manner of homicide in the absence of anatomical injury markers.

-Gag-and-bind asphyxia occurs when a gag (cloth forced into the mouth, tape across the face, cable-tie around the jaw) obstructs the oropharynx or nasal passage sufficiently to produce hypoxia, or when combined restraint prevents the victim from clearing the airway when the gag saturates with secretions.
-This mechanism is encountered in robbery homicides, kidnapping deaths, and trafficking-related deaths.
+Gag-and-bind asphyxia occurs when a gag (cloth forced into the mouth, tape across the face, or a cable-tie around the jaw) obstructs the oropharynx or nasal passage sufficiently to cause hypoxia, or when combined restraint prevents the victim from clearing the airway as the gag saturates with secretions.
+The mechanism is documented in robbery homicides, kidnapping deaths, and trafficking-related deaths.

 Anatomical findings.
 The gag itself may leave a perioral pressure mark corresponding to its surface, tape-peel abrasion on the skin, and evidence of ligature material around the lower face (chemical or trace fibre evidence on the lips and nasal mucosa).
 Internal oral and oropharyngeal examination may show blood, mucus, or foreign fibres in the airway.
 Aspiration of blood from a fractured tooth (from forceful gag insertion) may produce aspiration pneumonia as a complicating cause of death.
 The neck may simultaneously show cord binding abrasions or bruising from wrist, ankle, or neck restraint.